Fmrhj/gatsby-portfolio/_content/blog/first-try/index.md

 ## Base problem

 Say we want to process a 2048 $\times$ 2048 pixel image.
 The whole **problem domain** consists of **4,194,304 points**.
 In a naive formulation, we would loop over all the points in the problem domain.
-With OpenCL, we can reformulate loops with **kernels** executing at each point which is just another term for functions.
+With OpenCL, we can reformulate loops with **kernels** executing at each point.
 In the OpenCL verbose, we process $n$ work-items with work-groups.

 ```c{numberLines:false}
 // Traditional Loop